mileslander/tennis-breakthrough/README.md

 ## Modeling

 The severe lack of breakthrough players makes it very difficult for the model to predict breakthrough players.
-An 80:20 train/test split is used, which result in a test set of around 161 players.
+An 80:20 train/test split is used, which result in a test set of around 160 players.
 The test set is representative of the overall set, hence there are only two or three breakthrough players.
-Model precision and accuracy can be tested well for the No Progress tier because it makes up the vast the majority of the test set.
+Model precision and accuracy can be tested well for the no progress tier because it makes up the vast the majority of the test set.
 The extreme lack of test cases causes there to be little to no statistical significance in the models prediction of breakthrough players.
-This is an inherit issue with this problem.
+This is an inherit issue with this project.

 ## Results